ulissesalmeida/ex_zample/README.md

 ## Using structs as factories.

-All your module need to do to use the `ExZample` functions is your implement the `example/0` or `example/1` callback.
+All your module need to do to use the `ExZample` functions is: implement the the `example/0` or `example/1` callback.

 ```elixir